Quantum Machine Learning with Classiq

 RX(theta=theta, target=q[0])

-Combining the two functions into our main function:
+Combining the two functions into the main

 @qfunc